SwarnikaBhardwaj/Assignment_Project_Swarnika_sb113/README.md

 Default ordering - Transaction newest first, category by type/name; Goal by deadline.

 Assignment 4 update - I wired two function based views for the Transactions list.
 One view returns an HttpResponse using loader.get_template() and the other uses the render() shortcut.
 Both share the same template (transaction_list.html) that extends base.html and implements a {% for %} … {% empty %} state.

+A5 Update - I added two class based views for transactions.
+One uses a base CBV with manual get() and the other uses a generic ListView.
+Templates extend base.html and include {% for %} loops with {% empty %}.
+I hve also refactored URL structure to include app urls separately.